-The coolest thing about Napa is the diversity of experiences you can have.
-There is no one way of enjoying wine, and there isn't one way to define what the 'perfect Napa day' is.
-During one day in Napa you can have a fabulous day tasting an assortment of wines while being blown away by the an incredible collection of contemporary art and art installations that would rival galleries from SF, LA, NYC.
+The coolest thing about Napa Valley is the diversity of experiences you can have.
+There is no one way of enjoying wine, and there isn’t one way to define what the ‘perfect Napa Valley day’ is.
+During one day in Napa Valley you can have a fabulous day tasting an assortment of wines while being blown away by the an incredible collection of contemporary art and art installations that would rival galleries from SF, LA, NYC.

 Hess Collection Winery has pieces that could easily be in the homes of anyone from DJ Khalid to Noah Horowitz.
 The art on property, that spans over 3 floors, is absolutely incredible.
 This is the private collection of winery owner Donald Hess, who began his collection out of a passion for art rather than trends, back in ’66.